modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

 Setting options and parameters
 -------------------------------------

-To control the integration, SUNDIALS provide a number of parameters and options which of a few have been lifted up to Python.
+To control the integration, SUNDIALS provides a number of parameters and options which of a few have been lifted up to Python.

 Here are some: